|

 Another ex Amtrak car.

 Ex Amtrak F-40PH 343 and ex Amtrak 39918.
-With that last picture we returned to the rental car and got back on Interstate 30 West which we took to Interstate 35 East.
+We returned to the rental car and got back on Interstate 30 West which we took to Interstate 35 East.

-The Skyline of Downtown Dallas.
-We took Texas 114 west to Grapevine where we exited and followed the signs to our next rail adventure, the Grapevine Vintage Train but that is yet another story.
+We drove past the skyline of downtown Dallas then we took Texas 114 west to Grapevine, where we exited and followed the signs to our next rail adventure, the Grapevine Vintage Train.